Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Białynicki-Birula decomposition

 is an isomorphism. \end{stwr} \begin{proof} We are following the dictionaries from Tables \ref{table} and \ref{table2}.
 According to Example \ref{exm-glex}, $\mathbf V(E)$ is the Białynicki-Birula cell for the following grading:

 for $\epsilon \in \Q_{\geq 0}$ and $\epsilon N\in \Z_{\geq 0}$, chosen for $E$.
-We can observe that $N_{\leq d}+H$ is the spread out matrix $\mathcal M_E$ restricted to the Białynicki-Birula cell associated to the grading above.
+We can observe that $N_{\leq d}+H$ is the spread-out matrix $\mathcal M_E$ restricted to the Białynicki-Birula cell associated to the grading above.
 Thus the map $\Phi_E$ is the same map as $\phi^+$ considered in Corollary \ref{easy-ABB-}, thus making the statement the special case of Corollary \ref{easy-ABB-}. \end{proof}